-Enoch's thesis that our intuitive commitments in practical deliberation are a basic source of evidence is highly controversial among foundationalists (contrast sources like sense perception, memory, and use of IBE).
-So if this source is going to get on to the list, it needs to do so on theoretical grounds (Enoch's defense of Pragmatic is one such theoretical attempt).
-However, if we are right, Truth-Directedness is one of our central theoretical commitments concerning epistemic justification.
-This suggests that any theoretical attempt to vindicate Indispensabilism will need to involve quite radical reform of our understanding of epistemology.
+When foundationalists draw up intuitively-motivated lists of the sources of basic epistemic justification, deliberative indispensability almost never gets on the list, alongside reliance on sense perception, memory, IBE, etc. So if deliberative indispensability is going to get on to the list, it needs to do so on theoretical grounds.
+However, if Truth-Directedness is a central intuitive commitment concerning epistemic justification, any theoretical attempt to vindicate Indispensabilism will need to involve quite radical reform of our understanding of epistemology.
 For example, one could reject Truth-Directedness as part of a broader meta-philosophical pragmatism.
 We think that our case for Truth-Directedness tells against such views.
 However, the dialectic here is notoriously murky, with very little that can be assumed as non-question-begging common ground.
-We are thus satisfied to say: Indispensabilism must be rejected, modulo radical forms of meta-philosophical pragmatism.
+We are thus quite satisfied to say: Indispensabilism must be rejected, modulo radical forms of meta-philosophical pragmatism.